-Prior to F1, he was racing in Formula 3 in 2015, losing to champion Felix Rosenqvist and fellow F1 drivers Antonio Giovinazzi and Charles LeClerc.
+Prior to F1, he was racing in Formula 3 in 2015, losing to champion Felix Rosenqvist and fellow F1 drivers Antonio Giovinazzi and Charles Leclerc.
 He finished 5th in the championship, racking up five podiums and a win.
 A year later, he went on to win the Formula 3 title, on the back of 14 wins and six podiums.
 He defeated Maximilian Gunther and George Russell to the title.

 In his debut year in Formula One, he had a bad run initially with three retirements and three non-points finishes.
 Things changed in his home race in Canada with a maiden point-scoring finish of ninth.
 Then he stunned everyone and silenced many critics by landing on the podium in Baku, Azerbaijan.
 He finished the season in 12th after five more point-scoring finishes.

 Sadly, 2018 was a terrible year for Williams and the Canadian.
 He could only muster two point-scoring finishes in Azerbaijan and Italy.
 Stroll ended the season in 18th.
-But hopefully for him, a move to Racing Point should alter his fortune.[caption id="attachment_109944" align="alignnone" width="2048"] Lance Stroll[/caption]
+For the 2019 F1 season, Stroll joined the newly rebranded Racing Point F1 team.

 Lance Stroll is sponsored by the likes of Bombardier, and his father has ownership of Racing Point.
-It was also reported that Lance’s father shelled out nearly $80 million for the Williams seat.

 Interested parties can reach out to Lance Stroll through his official website.